IndieGlue/unity2d-platformer-examples/README.md

 ## Code examples

-All examples listed here does not replicate the architecture of our code base with "The girl who met her shadow", it just gives a simple code example of our implementation.
-Also there will be a lot of copy pasting and hand written code, so please create a ticket if you spot any typos or mistakes.
+All examples listed here does not replicate the architecture of our code base with "The girl who met her shadow", it just gives a simple code example of our implementations.
+Also, there will be a lot of copy pasting and hand written code here, so please create a ticket if you spot any typos or mistakes.
 Thanks.

 1. Physics
    - [Platformer Collisions](physics/collisions.md)